In this guide

 - Can a decentralized prediction market be hacked?

-- Smart contract vulnerabilities remain a potential threat.
-Polymarket's contracts have undergone rigorous assessment by numerous independent security auditors.
-To date, no user funds have been compromised through exploits of Polymarket's contract code.
+- Smart contract vulnerabilities represent a genuine concern.
+Polymarket's underlying contracts have undergone thorough examination by several independent security auditors.
+To date, no losses have occurred due to exploits targeting Polymarket's contract code.

 - What happens if the oracle is wrong?